 The premise behind inverting is that this helps to take pressure off your spine, pressure that occurs naturally, even by sitting or standing.
 So many people sit behind a desk a lot, and our muscles can get tight from all of the sitting, thus contributing to back pain.
 Many times our muscles do not have the chance to be stretched out as they should be.

 The best defense against back problems, in my opinion, is to build up the muscles that protect the spine.
 There are many exercises I perform to help strengthen my core.
-Check out my post what is core exercise and who can benefit.
+Check out my post here about core exercise and who can benefit.

-If you are in the market for an inversion table and would like to look at my reviews, you can see them in this post best inversion tables for back pain.
-Also, be sure to check out my best inversion table guide, to walk you through things to keep in mind when buying an inversion table.
-Finally, here is one more helpful post I wrote about how do inversion tables work.
+If you are in the market for an inversion table and would like to look at my reviews, you can see them here in this post.
+Also, click here check out my inversion table guide, to walk you through things to keep in mind when buying an inversion table.
+Finally, if you want to know how inversion tables work, please click here.